This article was published in the Frankfurter Allgemeine on 7 September 2021 by journalist LAURA SALM-REIFFERSCHEIDT with photographer …

 LPA de Coconi

-The Lycée Agricole de Coconi and Dahari have been working together since 2013 through training exchanges and sharing innovative techniques in agricultural production.
+The Lycée Agricole de Coconi in Mayotte and Dahari have been working together since 2013 through training exchanges and the sharing of innovative techniques in agricultural production.

 Natura Bolivia

-Natura Bolivia supports the development of the conservation agreements scheme.
+Natura Bolivia supports the development of the forest conservation agreements scheme through exchange trips and advice.

-Oak Foundation funds our marine resources management program through a multi-year project (2019-2022) granted to our partner Abalobi in collaboration with Blue Ventures.
+Oak Foundation finances our marine resources management program for the empowerment of fishing communities and the recognition of local management models through a multi-year project (2022-2025) granted to our partner Blue Ventures.
+From 2019 to 2022, they also funded the development of fishing monitoring technologies for our marine program through funding granted to our partner Abalobi in collaboration with Blue Ventures.

 RNAP